Masorr/rock-paper-scissors-lizard-spock/README.md

 ![Header](documentation/header.jpg)

-- **Player Customization**
+- **Colour Customization**

   - Featured right below the header.
-The user is allowed to customize the colour of their 'player character' from a predetermined colour set in the form of a drop-down list.
+The user is allowed to customize the colour of their 'player character/box' from a predetermined colour set in the form of a drop-down list.
+This gives the user freedom by having more control of how they want their game to look (being able to style their user's box).
-  - The chosen colour of the user will appear in their player-box, above their name and also change the box to the chosen colour.
+  - The chosen colour of the user will appear both as text in their user's box above the 'player' line, and also change the box to the chosen colour.
+This is to improve UX: would the user for example be colour blind, they still know their box is 'Grey'.
-  - Upon user selection of their colour, the computer will also choose its own colour, and change the colour of its box to its chosen colour.
+  - Upon user selection of their colour, the computer will also choose its own colour in similar fashion, and change the colour of its box to its chosen colour.
+This makes the game feel more 'alive and responsive' in that the computer also picks its colour and this adds an element of unpredictability (what colour will the user be facing?).
-  - The computer will never choose the same colour as the player currently uses.
+  - The computer will never choose the same colour as the user currently uses.
 This is to prevent confusion and keeping an easy visual distinction between each player.
   - The customized colour choices are locally stored in the browser.
 Keeping the user's and computer's preferred colour if the page is refreshed or if the user close it and would decide to come back.

 ![Colour Customization](documentation/colour-customization.jpg)